CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 </html>
 ```

-In our JavaScript file, we can now create a new instance of the SimpleData class.
+In our JavaScript file, we can now create a new instance of the SimpleData class, from the sda variable (short for simple-data-analysis).

 To load our data, we can use the method loadDataFromUrl and pass the relative path to our file _co2.csv_.
 But it could be an external URL as well.

-The library will fetch the data and parse it.
+The library will fetch the data, parse it and keep it in memory in the _simpleData_ variable.

 To see the result, we can call the showTable method.
 And a table with our data will appear in the console.
 Quite handy!

 ```js
 async function main() {